Description

 'The downside volatility is similar to the volatility, or standard deviation, but only takes losing/negative periods into account.'

-• Compared with the benchmark SPY (14.9%) in the period of the last 5 years, the downside risk of 19.2% of First Trust Indxx Global Natural Resources is greater, thus worse.
+• Compared with the benchmark SPY (14.9%) in the period of the last 5 years, the downside deviation of 19.2% of First Trust Indxx Global Natural Resources is higher, thus worse.

 Sharpe: